anh1231/LOL-ADC-Analyis/README.md

-# Analysis of League of Legends ADC Statistics
+# Analysis of League of Legends ADC and Midlane Statistics
 #### **Author: Andy Huang**
 ___